Cyranka/functions_for_package/README.md

-# functions_for_package
+# Functions for prospective package
-Repo for a prospective package
+Code for a package that I am planning to create.